 The ease with which a well-constructed search query can dredge up troves of passwords, corporate documents or gigabytes of MP3s isn’t likely to surprise a security manager.
-Yet, there are very few enterprise security organizations that dedicate resources to search engine hacking,
+Yet, there are very few enterprise security organizations that dedicate resources to search engine hacking, or Google hacking as it’s more commonly known.

 We’re trying to make it as easy as possible with a set of defensive tools that you can set up once, and forget about it.